Carotti/vis-tally/README.md

 - The instruction format `op{cond} {Rd,} Rn, #imm12` is currently not accepted.

 # Things learnt
 - Data domain modelling using types means one will probably spend longer writing the parsing code than  writing the execution code (a good thing!).
 This is because unpacking is done quickly through `match` statements.
 This also provides a strong guarantee that if the instructions reaches execution there will not be a runtime error.
-This is also interesting since data domain modelling using types allows for some semantic (over the usual syntactic) analysis while parsing: `r30` is caught in the parsing stage!
+Furthermore, this is interesting since data domain modelling using types allows for some semantic (over the usual syntactic) analysis while parsing: `r30` is caught in the parsing stage!

 - Data domain modelling also allows for easier property based testing since.
 Since invariances about the data are more obvious.